JChurch95/JavaScript/README.md

-# Files containing all javascript exercises
+# Files containing all JavaScript exercises